-- 4. In addition to fostering racial and ethnic integration among households that can afford the county's existing housing, Fairfax County recognizes that it has a growing shortage of dwellings that are affordable to households with modest incomes.
+- 4. In addition to fostering racial and ethnic integration among households that can afford the county's existing housing, Fairfax County recognizes that it must address a growing shortage of dwellings affordable to households with modest incomes.
 The differences in median household income by race and Latino ethnicity result in larger proportions of African American and Hispanic households of any race needing this affordable housing-whether they now live in Fairfax County or elsewhere in the metropolitan area.
-The county should vigorously implement the recommendations under "Affordable Housing Essential to Expanding Fair Housing Choice" to include more affordable units in new construction and preserve existing housing that is affordable to households with modest incomes. - 5.
-As the previous recommendations suggest, Fairfax County cannot establish a unitary housing market within the county and the entire metropolitan area all by itself.
-It needs to get the leaders of the real estate industry-both rental and ownership-as well as nearby counties and cities to buy into the concept of transforming the dual housing market into a unitary free housing market throughout the metropolitan area.
-Once the county has committed itself to this transformation, it needs to establish communication with the county and city governments throughout the metropolitan area to bring them into a coalition focused on bringing an end to the discriminatory practices that maintain the dual housing market.
-After establishing the HSC discussed earlier, Fairfax County needs to work with other jurisdictions to establish HSCs throughout the metropolitan area to expand housing choices that will foster economic, racial, and ethnic integration-not just diversity-throughout the metropolitan region.
+The county should vigorously implement the recommendations under "Affordable Housing Essential to Expanding Fair Housing Choice" in the Analysis of Impediments to Fair Housing Choice 2016-2020 to include more affordable units in new construction and preserve the existing housing affordable to households with modest incomes. - 5.
+As the previous recommendations suggest, Fairfax County cannot establish a unitary housing market within the county and the entire metropolitan area by itself.
+Leaders of the real estate industry-both rental and ownership-as well as nearby counties and cities need to buy into the concept of transforming the dual housing market into a unitary free housing market throughout the metropolitan area.
+Once the county has committed to this transformation, it needs to establish communication with other governments throughout the metropolitan area to form a coalition focused on ending the discriminatory practices that maintain the dual housing market.
+After establishing the HSC, Fairfax County needs to work with other jurisdictions to establish HSCs throughout the metropolitan area to expand housing choices that will foster economic, racial, and ethnic integration-not just diversity-throughout the metropolitan region.

 At the suggestion of the previous contractor, staff contacted the past director of the Oak Park HSC, considered one of the premier model HSCs in the country, to discuss the challenges involved in creating an HSC.
 Oak Park is a relatively small community, and the HSC is primarily funded and run privately, which he thought was important.
-The process was difficult and required bringing together a coalition of leaders in the private sector who were both committed to the objective and willing to fund and support the program long term.
-Given the size and diversity of the jurisdictions in the D.C. metro area and costs involved, the challenge would likely be much greater, even with public-sector funding.
+Creating the HSC was difficult and required bringing together a coalition of leaders in the private sector who were both committed to the objective and willing to fund and support the program long term.
+Given the size and diversity of the jurisdictions in the D.C. metro area and the costs, the challenge would likely be much greater, even with public-sector funding.
 One suggestion offered was to identify and bring together community leaders and others in the region to discuss the issue, identify the level of interest, consider feasibility, and generate ideas about how best to proceed.

-Staff also spoke with staff in the housing departments of some area jurisdictions in the region to discuss their experiences.
-Like the county, some offer in-house housing counseling and locator services, though for housing located in their specific jurisdictions.
-Fairfax County has a Housing Locator's Network that brings together housing counselors from the government and nonprofit and public sectors to discuss challenges; however, this currently is only an intracounty network.
-There does not appear to have been any consideration given to efforts to coordinate services across the region, private or public.
-In addition, some of the programs/funds are limited for housing in that particular jurisdiction.
-The current collaboration on a regional analysis of impediments (AI) could perhaps provide an opportunity for future discussions among jurisdictions regarding a more collaborative approach.
+Staff also spoke with the housing departments of some area jurisdictions to discuss their experiences.
+Like Fairfax County, some offer in-house housing counseling and locator services, though for housing in their specific jurisdictions.
+Fairfax County has a Housing Locator Network that convenes housing counselors from the government and nonprofit and public sectors to discuss challenges; however, this is currently only an intracounty network.
+Efforts, private or public, to coordinate services across the region have not evidently been considered.
+In addition, some of the programs and funds are limited for housing in that particular jurisdiction.
+The current collaboration on a regional analysis of impediments could perhaps provide an opportunity for future discussions regarding a more collaborative approach.